Mashle: Magic and Muscles Anime Reveals Full Promo Video, More Cast, Theme Song Artists, April 7 Debut

 News

-Mashle: Magic and Muscles Anime Reveals Full Promo Video, More Cast, Theme Song Artists, April 7 Debut
+Mashle: Magic and Muscles Anime Reveals Full Promo Video, Cast, Theme Song Artists, April 7 Debut

 posted on by Crystalyn Hodgkins

-A preview screening for the television anime of Hajime Kōmoto's Mashle: Magic and Muscles manga unveiled the anime's full promotional video, second key visual, theme song artists, and April 7 premiere.
+A preview screening for the television anime of Hajime Kōmoto's Mashle: Magic and Muscles manga unveiled the anime's full promotional video, second key visual, more cast and staff members, theme song artists, and April 7 premiere.

 The newly announced cast members are: